isabella232/abacus/README.md

 # Run just the E2E smoke tests (intended to be used in development for quick iterations)
 npm run test:e2e:smoke
 ```

+For debugging, you'll likely want to run with a full visual browser.
+To do that:

+1. Create a `.env` file at the project's root if it does not already exist.
+You can copy the `.env.example` file as an initial template.
+2. Add `PUPPETEER_HEADLESS=false`

+This will cause the E2E tests to run in a browser that can be visually seen.

+See https://developers.google.com/web/tools/puppeteer/debugging for more debugging tips.

+## Testing Auth Flow

+Besides the automated unit tests and E2E tests, there is sometimes a need for manual intervention due to factors not acceptable in during automation, e.g., waiting for an access token to naturally expire to ensure the user is re-prompted to authenticate and authorize.

+Once a user is authenticated and they authorize Abacus to have access, we save the authorization info in local storage under the key `abacus_auth_info`.
+To simulate using Abacus on a new browser or the access token expiring, you can remove this item from local storage using the Chrome devtools > Application tab.

 ### Verification